chakra-ui/panda/website/pages/docs/theming/tokens.md

 > Design tokens in Panda are largely influenced by the [W3C Token Format](https://tr.designtokens.org/format/).

-A design token consist of the following properties:
+A design token consists of the following properties:

 - `value`: The value of the token.
 This can be any valid CSS value.
 - `description`: An optional description of what the token can be used for.